Fornaxian/pixeldrain_web/res/include/md/about.md

 ## Support

 For other questions you can reach me at [support@pixeldrain.com](mailto:support@pixeldrain.com).
+I get a lot more e-mail than I can reply to, so I will only reply to urgent problems or things which I deem important.
 Abuse reports sent to this address will not be reviewed, use the abuse address.